Justice Work at UUFC

 We advocate for support of our Partner Church, the Unitarian Church in Körispatak, Transylvania, Romania, and promote international understanding, social justice, and our commitments to our relationships.

-contact: Janet Throop at throopj@peak.org
+Contact Janet Throop

 (back to justice teams and task forces)